webandras/docker-wordpress/README.md

 wp user create username name@example.com --role=administrator --user_pass=Password123!
 ```

 ### HTTP install

 Installation is almost the same as for https.
-We just need to use another docker-compose file
+We just need to use another docker-compose file for the build:

 ```shell
 (set -a;source .env;docker-compose -f docker-compose.yml up --build)
 ```

 ## Configure WordPress local site